bertofurth/Seagate-Central-Debian/README.md

 a very basic Debian based Linux operating system with a working ssh service.
 No other services, such as a samba file sharing service or a web management interface are installed.
-Installing these types of services and other customizations are left to the user to complete.
+Installing these types of services and other customizations are left to the user.

 ## TLDNR
 TODO